-The first question in my head was, what is Taliban?
-Is it a place or a group, where does it reside?
+The Wrong Enemy covers the timeline from Taliban surrender in 2001, its reappearance and finally it becoming dormant.
+Before I started reading this book, the first few questions in my head were, what is Taliban?
+Is it a place or a group, where is its base?
 What is their agenda?
-And why are they doing what they are doing? (omg I just realised that more than one question!
-Hehe)
+And why are they doing what they are doing?

-This book also covers political situation in Afghanistan which was unable to combat Taliban ( that is, Pakistani Taliban, more precisely ISI Taliban).
-Why was it so?
-How did Hamid Karzai come to power?
-Why did he win the second term?
-It also made me feel that perhaps we are living under an illusion that there is something called law and order and there is the legitimate elected head of the state who will protect us.
+This book also covers political situation in Afghanistan, which made me feel that perhaps we are living under an illusion that there is something called law and order and there is the legitimate elected head of the state who will protect us.
 Perhaps most of the time they are only doing things to protect their seat which is forever in danger.
 Perhaps more attention is being paid to politics and less to administration.

 I’m sure there are good leaders in Pakistan and in Afghanistan who must come to power so that they can bring peace.
 But perhaps there is some bigger political backing which doesn’t want it to happen.
 It’s all politics. (these things are of course not written in the book, but it’s quite obvious for the reader to understand).